 When we talk about the classical music that was composed in Europe, Great Britain and Russia during the 16th through the 19th Centuries, we must understand that this was a style of music that was supported by the ruling classes.
 For example, in the 16th Century, it was the music of the church.
 During the same century, India’s classical music was created in the courts of the great emperors.

 During the early part of the 17th Century, after the influence of the reformation had begun to spread throughout Europe, a new kind of classical music arose in Italy: a secular entertainment music that was not associated with the church.
-It was during this period that the first operas were composed in Venice.
+It was during this period that the first operas were composed in Naples.

 Classical music, whether sacred or secular, has singular characteristics that differentiate it from the music of the folk, or the common people.* These are some of these characteristics: